AbdulRahman87/AbdulRahman87/README.md

 - 🌱 I’m currently learning advanced features of Django and React.
 - 👯 I’m looking to collaborate on exciting web development projects.
 - 💬 Ask me about HTML, CSS, JavaScript, React, Django, and Python.
-- 📫 How to reach me: [Your Email Address]
+- 📫 How to reach me: abdulrahmaan8980@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy solving puzzles and playing chess in my free time.
+- ⚡ Fun fact:  I wrote my first line of code in Python and immediately fell in love with Django!

 ## 🛠️ My Skills